 The Waitangi Treaty Grounds can now be a space for education, communication and commemoration.
 It's unparalleled in New Zealand.
 It is a taonga that can be shared with the world.

 Mingle with the crowds on market nights.
 Every Friday night Paihia has an open air party, with local and travelling musicians to warm the nights.
 Food stalls abound on the waterfront, and there's plenty of freshly caught fish.

 Sail around the islands that speckle the harbour.
 The voyages of the Fullers Great Sights Ferry include passing through the famous Hole in the Rock.
 Lucky passengers might catch a glimpse of seals or dolphins.
 It's the perfect way to get across the bay to Russell, which is worth the trip alone.

-Drive into the hills around Paihia for glimpses of the past.
-Te Waimate Mission is the second-oldest building in New Zealand, preserving the architecture of an era that shaped our history.
+is the second-oldest building in New Zealand, preserving the architecture of an era that shaped our history.
 Look for signs tucked around corners of roads that point to landmarks in the life of James Busby, an early pioneer among Pakeha, who became close with local iwi.

 Kayak into the gently lapping waves.
 For those who want to work for their moments of tranquility, the Bay of Islands has perfect conditions for paddling.
 Hire kayaks to travel to hidden gems and sheltered nooks, and fine sandy beaches to lounge on, or take a tour to be shown around the best spots.